Batman: Caped Crusader: Writing

 The writing process for season one began in 2022.
 The series features contributions from writers such as Greg Rucka, Marc Bernardin, Halley Gross, Jase Ricci, Adamma Ebo and Adanne Ebo, with Sean Lee serving as a writer's assistant.
 Rucka specifically wrote the second episode.
 In June 2024, J. M. DeMatteis revealed he had written an episode for the show's second season.
 Reeves, Abrams, and Timm described the series as "continuing the Batman mythology" with Warner Bros.
 Animation and Cartoon Network Studios president Sam Register saying it will follow the "groundbreaking legacy" of Timm's Batman: The Animated Series, aiming to re-shape the audience perception of the Batman mythologies in a similar vein to The Animated Series.
 All the executive producers called the series "thrilling, cinematic and evocative of Batman's noir roots while diving deeper into the psychology of these iconic characters".

 The series is a period piece set in the 1940s, which was decided by the producers as a way to distinguish Caped Crusader from The Animated Series.
 The writers used both films and Batman comics released during that period as an influence on character portrayals and design, particularly regarding Catwoman and Clayface.
 The series draws particular inspiration from noir films, with Tucker being a fan of the genre and wanting to implement it to the series to create an interpretation of the character that hasn't been done in animation.

 Brubaker said the series would have a more adult tone while still catering towards a young audience, comparing its rating to Star Wars and the Marvel Cinematic Universe (MCU), with the series focusing on solving murder mysteries and Batman's self-destructive tendencies.
 This was reaffirmed during the 2023 Annecy Film Festival by Warner Bros.
 Animation vice-president Peter Girardi, who noted the series would target an older audience, which gave Timm more creative freedom than The Animated Series, where he had to discard ideas due to censorship.
 Timm noted some elements of the series were recycled from plans he discarded from The Animated Series, such as depicting "this emotionally messed-up version of Batman, who's extremely aloof and almost inhuman".
+For the Joker, Tucker noted that their "continental and international" take on him, who has been everywhere like in Europe causing havoc as a wild card, was inspired on German expressionist cinema, namely Conrad Veidt's performances in The Man Who Laughs (1928) and The Cabinet of Dr. Caligari (1920), as they looked for everything that made film noir.